geco-bern/FluxDataKit/README.md

 - The latest Ameriflux release, downloaded data on 14 Oct 2023 from https://ameriflux.lbl.gov/.
 - ICOS Drought2018 release from https://doi.org/10.18160/YVR0-4898.
 - ICOS WarmWinter2020 release from https://doi.org/10.18160/2G60-ZHAK.
-- MODIS LAI/FPAR data is downloaded by an included script
+- MODIS LAI/FPAR data ([MCD15A2H v006](https://lpdaac.usgs.gov/products/mcd15a2hv006/)) is downloaded by an included script.

 Data should be structured in the following directory structure and referenced to as such in the data generation workflow: